 Mineral raw materials provide us with our basic needs – energy, infrastructure, transportation, technology and more.

-Each European, during the 70 years of his or her lifetime, uses on average 460 tons of sand and gravel, 166 tons of oil, 39 tons of steel, 1 ton of copper and several other more or less rare minerals and metals.
-A staggering demand for raw materials requires an ever-increasing effort to locate new resources in ever more difficult and remote areas and environments.
-Modern exploitation of these raw materials ensures a minimal damage to the environment in terms of landscape, waste deposition, groundwater pollution and dust, in Europe and in the rest of the world.
+The average European, during the 70 years of their lifetime, consumes approximately 460 tons of sand and gravel, 166 tons of oil, 39 tons of steel, 1 ton of copper and several other more or less rare minerals and metals.
+An increasing demand for raw materials requires more and more effort to recycle and reuse so-called secondary raw materials but also to search and locate new mineral resources in ever more geologically complex, challenging and remote areas and environments.
+Modern exploitation of these raw materials must ensure minimal impact to the environment in terms of landscape, waste deposition, groundwater pollution and dust.

-EU faces a number of major societal and economic growth challenges including the access of critical raw materials from primary and secondary sources as well as the creation of relevant jobs, skills and technological competences.
-At the same time, the need for mineral resources continues to raise because of an increasing global population and a growing demand from developing countries and emerging economies (BRICS countries: Brazil, Russia, India, China, South Africa).
-Addressing these challenges requires that the appropriate exploration efforts, technologies, processes and products are in place, along with adequate policies to implement and stimulate the required changes.
+The EU faces major societal and economic challenges, including access to critical and strategic raw materials from primary and secondary sources as well as the creation of jobs, skills and technological competencies.
+At the same time, the need for mineral resources continues to rise across the globe, with an increasing demand from developing countries and emerging economies.

 To support these challenges, the EU aims to reduce its import dependency on raw materials that are considered critical to Europe’s industries by diversifying supply sources and fostering domestic raw material production, promoting resource efficiency, including recycling, as well as promoting ethical sourcing.